 Note that these are all excellent ways to sell your used gear too, if you figure out that something else works better for you.

 Just Ride Your Bike

-Despite the rise of fancy tailored gear, bikepacking is still (and hopefully always will be) a scrappy and creative sport.
+Despite the recent abundance of fancy premium gear, bikepacking is still (and hopefully always will be) a scrappy and creative sport.
 In my experience meeting fellow bikepackers on the road, there’s no better conversation starter than showing off creative gear solutions to a fellow bike nerd.
-Instead of embracing expensive gear, let’s embrace creativity and spend our dollars on rides in awesome places.

 More Bikepacking Resources